Zir0-93/zir0-93.github.io/_posts/2018-02-10-github-code-reviews.md

 comment_train, comment_test, classification_train, classification_test = train_test_split(review_comments, classifications, test_size=0.2)
 ```
 Lastly, we can complete our classifier by combining the components developed so far with the scikit SVM classifier using the scikit `Pipeline` module.
 The purpose of the pipeline is to assemble several steps that can be cross-validated together while setting different parameters.
 We also use the scikit `SGDClassifier` module to train our SVM model using Stochastic Gradient Descent (SGD).
-SGD is an interative based optimisation technique.
-In this case, the technique modifies the SVM parameters on each training iteration to find a local opitmum that produces the best results.
+SGD is an iterative based optimization technique.
+In this case, the technique modifies the SVM parameters on each training iteration to find a local optimum that produces the best results.
 We set the number of iterations for our estimator at 1000.
 As demonstrated below, our developed classifier scored an accuracy of 80.5% on the test data set.

 ```python
 # Training Support Vector Machines - SVM and calculating its performance